presscustomizr/hueman/readme.txt

 See headers of files for further details.

 # Changelog
+= 3.1.3 May 4th 2016 =
+* fixed : the author link in posts
+* fixed : duplicated id html attributes for social links and tabs widget

 = 3.1.2 May 3rd 2016 =
 * fixed : Language Label in Translation Files
 * fixed : the author name links to the post itself